 Applicants with documented/diagnosed disabilities may apply to the College for special accommodation.
-Application may not be completed online.
-Special accommodation forms must be completed (download from website) and submitted to the College along with the application and payment 3 months prior to the exam date applied for, in order to allow the College to assess and if appropriate according to College policy, accommodate the request.
+The application may not be completed online.
+Special accommodation forms may be downloaded from the website and submitted to the College along with the application and payment 3 months prior to the exam date applied for, in order to allow the College to assess, and if appropriate, accommodate the request.
 Requests are not automatically granted.
+Please allow several weeks for applications to be reviewed and either approved or denied.
+Applicants will be notified as to the status of their application once a decision has been made.

-The condition must affect all aspects of the candidate's life, not just be associated with taking examinations.
+The condition must affect all aspects of the candidate's life and not just be associated with taking examinations.
+(For a list of conditions for which special accommodation is not provided, refer to "Exceptions" in 3.3.2).